xtracdev/envinject/README.md

 ## Usage

-For pass through use, simply instantiate InjectEnv with an empty AWS_PARAM_STORE_PREFIX and use the methods on the InjectEnv type to read configuration set as environment variables.
+For pass through use, simply instantiate InjectEnv with an empty AWS_PARAM_STORE_PATH and use the methods on the InjectEnv type to read configuration set as environment variables.
 This is useful when using a container workflow that does not include the use of AWS services.

-To read parameter store variables, store the variables using a prefix in front of each environment variable name (which serves as a namespace or environment tag), set AWS_PARAM_STORE_PREFIX to the prefix, and run your app reading environment config via the InjectEnv type methods.
+To read parameter store variables, store the variables using a prefix in front of each environment variable name (which serves as a namespace or environment tag), set AWS_PARAM_STORE_PATH to the prefix, and run your app reading environment config via the InjectEnv type methods.
 You'll need to configure your environment to pick up AWS credentials, which is done in the usual